davmec/compfnet/README.md

 # compfnet
-Script to diff compare user entered configuration to running configuration in Fortinet appliances.
+Script to diff compare running configuration to previously save configuration baseline(s) in Fortinet appliances.
 Only FortiGate and FortiADC supported for now.

 User admin assumed by default.
+## Motivation
+The tool is wrapping around UNIX diff commonly available in Linux distros and Mac OSX by default.

+The practicality of it relates to the capability to easily get a summary of changes with respect to a previous configuration after a "network debugging" or tuning session with FortiADC or FortiGate.
+The FortiADC and FortiGate configuration files can be dauntingly long and it can be hard to spot any changes that have been made (and forgotten) during a long config session.

+FortiGate already includes a similar tool in GUI, but the same is not available in FortiADC (at the moment of this writing).
+It can also come handy when one of the parties configuring or checking configuration only has CLI access to the platform.

 ## Prerequisites
 Depending on your target platform (FortiADC or FortiGate) you might need to install sshpass to automate SSH password logins.